glassroom/generalized_orders_of_magnitude/README.md

 ```

 Note: For applications that truly require more precision, we provide `goom.alternate_log_matmul_exp`, an alternate implementation of LMME that applies vmapped vector operations, broadcasting over any preceding dimensions.
 This alternate implementation is more precise but also _much slower_ than `goom.log_matmul_exp`, especially for larger input tensors.
 In our experiments, we have found it unnecessary to use `goom.alternate_log_matmul_exp`.
 Please see its docstring for usage details.

+### Other Limitations

+The current implementaton of `goom.log` is incompatible with `torch.vmap`, because the latter cannot operate over flow control code, such as the `if` statement evaluated inside `goom.log` to determine whether to cast all logarithms to complex tensors.
+The PyTorch team is working on [a solution to the flow-control issue](https://docs.pytorch.org/docs/stable//generated/torch.cond.html), but as of mid-2025 it is still a prototype, not recommended for use in applications.
+As a workaround, you can edit the code that implements `goom.log` to remove the `if` statement and always return a complex-typed tensor.

 ## Selective Resetting